carpentries-incubator/python-business/_episodes/09-crisp.md

 - **Evaluation**
 - **Deployment**

-As shown in below figure, these steps are generally performed in sequence but it will be often necessary to backtrack to previous steps and repeat certain tasks.
+These steps are generally performed in sequence, but it is often necessary to backtrack to previous steps and repeat certain tasks.

 ![crisp-dm](../pic/CRISP-DM_Process_Diagram.png){:height="500px"}

 ### Business understanding

 All projects start with business understanding.
 This initial phase focuses on:

 - Understanding the business
 - understanding the project objectives and requirements from a business perspective,
 - converting this knowledge into a data analytics problem definition, and